jpcre2/jpcre2/README.md

 <div id="match"></div>
 ##Match

-The `match()` member function can take an optional argument (subject) and returns an object of the class *RegexMatch* which then in turn can be used to pass various parameters using  available member functions (method chaining) of *RegexMatch* class.
+The `match()` member function can take two optional arguments (subject & modifier) and returns an object of the class *RegexMatch* which then in turn can be used to pass various parameters using  available member functions (method chaining) of *RegexMatch* class.
 The end function in the method chain must be the `execute()` function which returns the result (number of matches found).

 **Perform match** and catch any error exception: